 Jonny Sylvén, Senior Advisor, The Association of Swedish Covered Bond issuers (ASCB)/The Swedish Bankers’ Association

 Tony Persson, Head of Fixed Income, Alecta

 Henrik Mattson, Partner, Hannes Snellman Attorneys

 Morten Bækmand Nielsen, Head of Investor Relations, Nykredit

 Erik Kärrlander, Senior Analyst – Bank Policy and Credit Risk Models, The Swedish Financial Supervisory Authority

-This half-day seminar will take place in the afternoon of Monday 28 May 2018 at Mannheimer Swartling, Norrlandsgatan 21, Stockholm, Sweden.
-Registration will begin at 12.30 pm CET and the seminar will start at 1 pm CET.
-The NCMF Annual General Meeting of 2018 will be held in conjunction with the seminar.
-The seminar will finish around 5 pm CET and be followed by a networking reception.
+This half-day seminar took place in the afternoon of Monday 28 May 2018 at Mannheimer Swartling, Norrlandsgatan 21, Stockholm, Sweden.
+Registration started at 12.30 pm CEST and the seminar started at 1 pm CEST.
+The NCMF Annual General Meeting of 2018 was held in conjunction with the seminar.
+The seminar finished around 5 pm CEST and was followed by a networking reception.